Risk and benefit assessment

 (Narrative by the doctor)

 I was delighted with this couple!
-They demonstrated a natural relationship and used to speak in a curious, complementary, refined and precise way.
-They used to communicate with each other with good humor, revealing a strong emotional connection.
+They demonstrated a good relationship, speaking in a curious, complementary, refined and precise way.
+They used to communicate with good humor, revealing a strong emotional connection.
 They also shared a very qualified critical view.
-These qualities would generate a strong expectation of what the couple's impression would be about the cognitive interference provided by the tutorial.
+This general behavior would generate for me a high expectation of how the couple would receive the cognitive input provided by the tutorial.
 I learned from Alex and Sue that the greatest value of the tutorial was its simple language, easy accessibility and a patient-centered approach.
-But, I had to agree with Sue on the need for medical monitoring during the application of the tutorial.
-If the other patients assumed this same attitude of participation in their treatment, the tutorial could be progressively implemented and improved.
+However, I had to agree with Sue about the need for medical monitoring during the tutorial application.
+If other patients took the same attitude, participating in their clinical investigation, the tutorial could be implemented and progressively improved in cancer care.

 Alex returned to the subject.
-He said the tutorial helped him understand cancer treatment and that he already knew that his treatment would be with chemotherapy plus rituximab.
-He wanted to know the risks associated with his treatment and how he should conduct his life during this unusual period.
+He said the tutorial helped him understand cancer treatment.
+He realized that his treatment would be with chemotherapy plus rituximab.
+He would like to know the risks associated with his treatment and how he would handle this unusual period of his life.

 I explained that it was a toxic treatment.
 There would be hair loss and the need to assess and monitor his cardiac function.
 Hair loss would be reversible and cardiac function would be periodically followed up with a very simple ultrasound exam.
 Cardiac toxicity was due to a chemotherapy drug called doxorubicin.
 It was essential in his treatment and would be used up to a cumulative dose considered safe, but that did not neglect the need for periodic controls.
 Considering the combination of chemotherapy drugs, there would be a risk of DNA instability and the appearance of a second tumor.
 This risk was called secondary oncogenesis and affected less than 3% of treated patients.
 This would be a late event, which would need monitoring for many years after the end of chemotherapy.
 In addition, there would be a 30% risk of sterility and a need for continuous care against opportunistic infections, since his immunity would be reduced in some specific moments during all treatment period.
 I explained that the chance of nausea or vomiting would be low, since pre-medications would be used, which block the action of chemotherapy in the chemoreceptor trigger zone (CTZ) located in the medulla, reducing the stimulus at the brain's center of vomiting.
 I stressed that we would face all of these challenging situations together and that we would make every effort to minimize them.